Gynecologic Oncology

 Cancer of the lining of the uterus, or endometrium, is the most common gynecologic cancer in the United States.
 Our specialists have extensive expertise in the management of uterine cancers.

-Endometrial Cancer is a condition in which there is abnormal growth in the cells of the lining of the uterus (the endometrium).
+Endometrial cancer is a condition in which there is abnormal growth in the cells of the lining of the uterus (the endometrium).
 This is different than abnormal growth in the muscle of the uterus, which is called uterine sarcoma.
 Endometrial cancers are often curable when they are caught early.

 Symptoms of endometrial cancer are often non-specific and overlap with symptoms caused by other conditions.